Today’s post is by Maroussia Klep of the OECD Environment Directorate

 Obviously somebody reading about national accounts already has some interest in economics, but one of the strengths of the book is that it takes nothing for granted, and explains every technical term clearly and simply, even familiar ones like “the bizarre title “Gross Domestic Product”, or GDP”.
 Likewise, to explain the difference between GDP and gross national income (GNI), it uses a simple example: “The earnings of workers living in Germany but working in neighbouring parts of Switzerland or Luxembourg have to be added to the German GDP to obtain its GNI.
 Conversely, the earnings of the seasonal or regular workers living in France or Poland and working across the border in Germany have to be deducted from the German GDP to obtain the German GNI.”

 Once you’ve read the main text, you can test your knowledge using a series of exercises (the answers are provided).
-It’s true that “Calculate the GDP of this economy” is for the bold and the brave, but maybe all national accountants recognise themselves in the Petty’s birth horoscope: “Jupiter in Cancer makes him fat at heart” even if they’d prefer to avoid a second opinion that “vomits would be excellent good for him”.
+It’s true that “Calculate the GDP of this economy” is for the bold and the brave, but maybe all national accountants recognise themselves in Petty’s birth horoscope: “Jupiter in Cancer makes him fat at heart”, even if they’d prefer to avoid a second opinion that “vomits would be excellent good for him”.

 Is GDP a satisfactory measure of growth?
 François Lequiller, co-author of Understanding National Accounts talks to the OECD Observer